Radio Times: Television

+Between April 2005 and August 2007, the regional editions were reduced from ten to six during a number of several television networks have been diminished even further than before as they now covers every local station in this area consisting of 15 BBC regional services and 13 ITV companies were also used:

+From 7 January 2023, regional editions in England ended.
+This saw every BBC Local Radio station included, along with London's local television channel London Live, which had always been included in the 'London/Anglia/Midlands' edition with Radio Times stating that it is a regional network and that other local services air on Freeview channels 7 and 8 in other parts of the country.

-Online content
+Other media content

 Website

 The Radio Times website was launched in June 1997, primarily as a listings service.
 As from 18 August 2011, it relaunches an offering diverse editorial product to accompany its schedules for television, radio and film recommendations.

 Digitisation

 In December 2012, the BBC completed a digitisation exercise, scanning the listings of all programmes from an entire run of about 4,500 copies of the magazine from 1923 (the first issue) to 2009, the BBC Genome Project, with a view to creating an online database of its output.
 They identified around five million programmes, involving 8.5 million actors, presenters, writers and technical staff.

 The results were made public on 15 October 2014, Corrections to OCR errors and changes to advertised schedules are being crowdsourced.
 Digitised editions of entire magazines (including front covers, prose articles, advertisements and other non-listings content) were added: